A Look at Why People Are Two Faced: The Real Person Behind the Smile.

 So what happens if the situation changes?

 The seating shifts.
-Your friend is no longer, mentally speaking, where she was before.
+Your friend is no longer where she was before.
 Her attitude has made the wheel turn slightly.
-All the other players in the bitchfest have move up a notch.
+All the other players in the bitchfest have moved up a notch.

 Apart from you.
 It's a bit like feeling as though you are slightly uncomfortable in your chair.
 They have moved, and the atmosphere is slightly darker, but you didn't see the move coming.

-Mentally you have to shift pretty quick to keep up or else you are lost, embarrassed, upset and don't know what to do.
+Mentally you have to shift pretty quickly to keep up or else you are lost, embarrassed, upset and don't know what to do.